HomeSEOTechnical SEO Tips for 2025-2026

 Quick Tip: Use the sameAs property to link your entities to authoritative sources like Wikipedia, LinkedIn, or official websites.
 This helps search engines verify entity information.

 FAQ schema creates expandable question-and-answer sections in search results.
-This schema type can significantly increase your search result real estate, but Google may not display it if the content doesn’t genuinely answer user questions.
+This schema type can increase your search result real estate, but Google may not display it if the content doesn’t genuinely answer user questions.

 Myth Buster: Many believe that adding schema markup guarantees rich results.
 Google uses schema as one signal among many and may choose not to display rich results even with perfect markup.
 Focus on user value, not just markup completeness.